Mesothelioma Chemotherapy Drugs

 Cisplatin contains platinum, which binds to the DNA of mesothelioma cells and damages it, preventing the cancer from spreading.

-A 2021 study found that pleural mesothelioma patients treated with cisplatin lived for 9.3 months, according to a report published in JCO® Oncology Practice.
+A study published in JCO® Oncology Practice found that pleural mesothelioma patients treated with cisplatin lived 9.3 months.
 However, since patients usually live longer when pemetrexed and cisplatin are combined, it’s rarely used as a standalone treatment.

 2. Pemetrexed (Alimta®)